careful with online course images

 Unfortunately, these providers can be expensive, and many restrict the number of photos you can access based on price, credits, or monthly plan.
 Some also charge by the size of the photo using resolution or dots per inch (DPI).

-My favorite premium provider is Envato PhotoDune Elements, which offers really great images for about $5.
+My favorite premium provider is Envato PhotoDune Elements, which offers great images for about $5.
 I also really like IconFinder, which has high-quality icons for about $2.

 Here are some of the best high-end stock photography companies:

-And remember, you will be playing with legal fire if you choose to browse these premium archives and utilize a variation of one of their photos without licensing.
+Remember, you will be playing with legal fire if you choose to browse these premium archives and utilize a variation of one of their photos without licensing.
 FYI: The most fierce is Getty Images.

 The best part of licensed images is that you can usually use them without attribution and you can crop, modify, mix, layer text, etc.